agkj/SC2002-Java-Movie-Project/README.md

 -------------------------------------------------------------------

 # Instructions
-Ensure you have all relevant folders and .dat files in data folder.
+Ensure all folders in the .data folder has been downloaded.